enkidevs/curriculum/git/workflow/help/undo-a-committed-snapshot.md

 $ git revert <commit>
 ```

-This generates a new commit with all the changes introduced in `<commit>` afterwards applying it to the current branch.
+This generates a new commit with all the changes introduced in `<commit>` afterward applying it to the current branch.
 Suppose this is your most recent commit:
 ```
 $ git commit -m "might be buggy"
 ```